 Cheung and mates ( Cheung JTM, Zhang M, An KN.
 Effect of Achilles tendon loading on plantar fascia tension in the standing foot.
 Clin Biomech.
 2006; 21(2):194-203.) observed that as tension increases on the Achilles tendon due to tightness, there is a corresponding increase in tension in the plantar fascia.
 The increase in tension on the plantar fascia due to equinus was up to twice that of body weight.
 You’ll remember the fat fascists moan about the effect of over weight on foot issues yet the Achilles tendon has significantly more influence on the plantar fascia.
 It’s not difficult to see why lengthening the Achilles tendon with the correct stretching regime results in Plantar Fascia stress relief.

-This is good news and another great reason why your should buy one of my dirt-cheap fix your plantar fasciitis/Achilles tendinopathy courses.
+This is good news and another great reason why your should get one of my free fix your plantar fasciitis/Achilles tendinopathy courses.